 Joe!
 We know Foxford is one of Ireland’s oldest and most-loved companies.
 Where does the story start?

 The story starts here in Foxford in Mayo!
 But it starts a very long time ago.
 We are an old company.
 The woollen mill was built in Foxford in the time after the potato famine, which was one of the very worst periods in Irish history.
 We survived many turbulent moments to become one of the last working mills in Ireland.

 Who decided to set up a woolen mill in Foxford?

 Foxford Woolen Mills was founded by an Irish Sister of Charity in 1892.
 Sister Arsenius came from Cheltenham in England.
 After the potato famine, the west of Ireland was badly in need of charity.
 Sister Arsenius saw that Foxford needed industry, employment and activity.
 So many locals had died or emigrated to countries like the USA, so the mill was really important to introducing industry into the area.
 Sister Arsenius sought the help of John Charles Smith, a Protestant Freemason from Northern Ireland.
-Together they built the woolen mill in Foxford and it’s been working ever since!
+Together they built the woollen mill in Foxford and it’s been working ever since!